-Dozens of people gathered for a demonstrations in Truro and downtown Halifax Sunday afternoon in support of people with mental challenges in the criminal justice system.
+Dozens of people gathered for demonstrations in Truro and downtown Halifax on Sunday afternoon in support of people with mental challenges in the criminal justice system.

 People walked in support of those with intellectual disabilities, whom protesters say are not treated fairly by the justice system — particularly for behaviour they have trouble controlling which leads them to be charged and incarcerated.

 In Truro, about 100 protesters walked from the Atlantic Superstore to the Truro Justice Centre.
 They're asking for a meeting with federal Justice Minister Peter MacKay and Premier Stephen McNeil to discuss how the justice system treats those with intellectual disabilities.